 Wintsch and Hayes formed a pairing on the 20km bike but with 17-year-old unable to hold Hayes’s wheel, the Limerick woman found herself racing solo.

-She was first to arrive in to T2 and headed out on the 5km run alone with a more than 90 second advantage over the second placed woman.
+She was first to arrive into T2 and headed out on the 5km run alone with a more than 90-second advantage over the second placed woman.

 Hayes duly crossed the finish line in 1st place with Heather Foley posting the quickest run split of the day to come home in second, 1min and 14 seconds later.
 Wintsh held off the rest of the field to take the bronze medal.

 Hayes said afterwards that her victory didn’t come easy.
 “I wanted to win, I had one goal and that was to win but I didn’t know what way it was going to go.
-I just said I’ve leave nothing to chance and I really went for it.
+I just said I’d leave nothing to chance and I really went for it.
 It’s great to retain the title.
 I definitely had to work for it.”

 Hayes has just begun her final year of medical studies and revealed that balancing training with college is not always easy.